avi892nash/LaungeTest/memory-bank/progress.md

     - The search area now uses a persistent styled container (`searchInputMainContainer`).
 When an airport is selected, it's displayed within this container (replacing the `TextInput`) along with a clear button.
 Otherwise, the `TextInput` is shown.
 This structure is intended to improve focus handling.
     - Keyboard is now dismissed when the airport suggestion modal is closed (via overlay tap or `onRequestClose`).
     - Added explicit focus management using a `ref` for the `TextInput` and `setTimeout` to call `focus()` in `handleTextInputFocus` and `handleClearSelection`, aiming to maintain focus when the input is clicked or cleared.
+- Resolved "Image path not found in resolveImagePath" errors:
+    - Corrected image paths in `partner-backend/initial-lounge-data.json` by removing the `../assets/images/` prefix.
+    - Restarted the `partner-backend` server.
+    - Images are now loading correctly in the application.

 ## What's Left to Build
-- Visually verify correct image display and new icon images in `OfferDetailScreen.tsx`.
+- Visually verify new icon images in `OfferDetailScreen.tsx` (main image verified as working).
 - Verify consistent horizontal screen transition animation on both Android and iOS.
 - Thoroughly test the implemented search (text input for airports/lounge names) and filter (airport dropdown, category dropdown) functionalities in `ExploreScreen.tsx` using the expanded (16 entries) `mockData.ts`.
 - Visually verify all updated `ExploreScreen.tsx` layout elements: